 The first of many Bree recorded in secret, the post foretells a jaw-dropping challenge for Jodie: to complete Bree’s very public bucket list.
 From “Fly over Antarctica,” to “Perform a walk-on cameo in a Broadway musical,” if Jodie does it—and keeps all Bree’s followers—a corporate sponsor will pay off the staggering medical debt.
 If she gains followers, the Boyds won’t be the only ones to benefit.
 It’s crazy.
 It’s terrifying.
 It’s impossible, immoral even, to refuse.
 So, despite the whole world watching, Jodie plunges in, never imagining that in death, her sister will teach her how to live, and that the last item on the list—“Fall in love”—may just prove to be the easiest.

-A newer edition of ISBN 978-0143124542 can be found here.
+Alternate covers of this ISBN can be found here, here and here.

 Welcome Back!